Koudela/eArc-di/README.md

 ## mocking

-In some testing libraries mocks are class objects manipulated by reflection.
+In most testing libraries mocks are objects.
 Thus you can't use decoration for replacing the original class. `di_mock` is made for this use cases.

 ```php
 $getObj = di_get(Service::class);
 $makeObj = di_get(Service::class);